jeffpar/pcjs.v1/devices/ti57/rom/README.md

 were stored as a series of 32-bit floating-point numbers.
 I've saved a [dump](ti57hrast2fp.txt) of the floating-point data.

-The next question: was this just another copy of the original TI-57 ROM, or was it a revision?
-And if it was a revision, which one was the original?
+The next question: was this just another copy of what I called the [Original ROM (Little-endian)](ti57le.bin), and if not, did it precede that ROM or was it a revision?

 #### Revised ROM